 Q: How is On Deck Sports innovating with their approach to facility design?

 A: We present a 3D design layout that acts as a virtual reality of the space.
 We also make sure to occupy all available space – we optimize it for usage so you can get a quick return on your investment.
 We provide our installers with detailed drawings and engineer approved installation instructions.
 We have expanded on our abilities with batting cages and improved their durability – we have upgraded our track system material and use foam guards to protect against ball damage.
 If a customer asks for something we don’t have, we make it happen.

 Q: What are some of the largest challenges you faced and how did you overcome them?

-A: Seton Hall comes to mind.
+A: Seton Hall University comes to mind.
 We had to take a standardized system and modify it based on the limitations of the building.
 Because of the weight of the system and age of the building, an engineer would not approve the design.
 The system was designed to attach to the ceiling but we had to find a way to attach to the walls.
-Through the use of my architectural background and contract engineers, we created attachment hardware and a support system for the walls that resulted in the same system the client signed up for.
-To the naked eye, the system looked and performed exactly as we envisioned, however, getting to that point was unexpected, brand new and entirely different.
+Through the use of our team’s expertise and contract engineers, we created attachment hardware and a support system for the walls that resulted in the same system the client signed up for.
+To the naked eye, the system looked and performed exactly as we envisioned, however, getting to that point was unexpected, brand new, and entirely different.

 Q: What are your 3 favorite projects and why?

 A: Regina Catholic Education Center was one because we were brought in early on the design process along with a couple other teams.
 We were used as sports specialists.
 Each installation team accommodated each other very well to meet the end result.
 Everything was also finalized well before the installation process began so there were no unexpected issues.

 Another was SixFour3.
 They asked things of us that we have never done before, and we love a challenge as well as the opportunity to innovate.
 Also, I loved that safety was the owner’s main concern as it always is with us.
 We had many different materials for the space but he knew what he wanted and was able to give specific direction.